If you’ve been injured in a personal injury accident, you may be wondering whether you should hire a personal injury lawyer

 - How the injuries limit your ability to do your normal life activities.

-Types of Serious Injuries
+Types of serious injuries

-You should really consider hiring a personal injury attorney if any you have any of the following types of serious personal injuries.
+You should really consider hiring a personal injury attorney if you have any of the following types of serious personal injuries.

-Many personal injury accidents result in injuries that can significantly affect you and your ability to use your body normally for a long time.
+Many personal injury accidents result in injuries that can significantly affect your ability to use your body normally for a long time.
 As a result of your injuries, you might be disabled or restricted for a year or more.
 This is what is called a long-term injury, and it will significantly interfere with your ability to work and live your normal life.

 These types of injuries don’t have a simple price tag on them.
 There is no cut and dry dollar amount for you to ask for.
 You’ll need to calculate how much the actual injury itself is worth.

 Further, the injuries you suffered in your accident may cause you to be disabled or restricted forever.
 This is a permanent injury, and it will be with you for life.

 Determining the value of permanent injuries is not a simple task.
 You will need to evaluate the lifetime effects of the injuries and place a value on them.
 And, you will need to evaluate if there is any scarring or disfigurement.

 For both long-term and permanent injuries you have to determine what the pain and suffering associated with the injury is worth and the cost of how the injury has and will continue to interfere with your ability to work, earn a living and live your life.